lyssieth/Opportunity/Races/Heavenly Plane/Arenius.md

 Arenius with a halo gain a few bonuses.
 Such as:

 - being much more powerful magically
-- being more capaable of slowing their time perception
+- being more capable of slowing their time perception
 - being tougher physically

 ### Weaknesses and Bonuses